 I first started reading Birds of Prey in middle school.
 Previously I had a vague notion of who Huntress was.
-I had previously saw her triumphantly rescue Batman in Batman #609 during the Hush storyline.
-Batman: the Animated Series, Adam West’s Batman series, and the live-action Batman films helped me be familiar with Batgirl.
+I had previously seen her triumphantly rescue Batman in Batman #609 during the Hush storyline.
+Batman: The Animated Series, Adam West’s Batman series, and the live-action Batman films helped me be familiar with Batgirl.
 When I got into the comics and saw her as Oracle, I didn’t know how powerful or impactful she’d become.
 I only knew she could no longer be Batgirl.

 Birds of Prey really showcased how incredibly strong and effective Barbara was as Oracle.
-The way she owned the internet and was able to really decide the difference between victory and failure, exposure or stealth, and life or death not just for the Birds, but for the Batman Family, the Justice League and various superhero individuals and teams, was simply astounding.
+The way she owned the internet and was able to really decide the difference between victory and failure, exposure or stealth, and life or death not just for the Birds, but for the Batman Family, the Justice League, and various superhero individuals and teams, was simply astounding.
 Mission control was always a feature of spy-type narratives.
 But Barbara Gordon as Oracle set the standard, especially in comic-related media and its various adaptations.